gilmar-sales/ct-ecs/README.md

 ```

 ### Communication between systems
-If a system depend on an event made by other system? for example the physics system depends on events of the collisions detected by the collision system.
+If a system depend on an event made by other system? for example the physics system depend on events of the collisions detected by the collision system.
 In the ct-ecs you could communicate between systems with the observer pattern, the implementation is made in compile-time,
 then you could define observers with a tuple in the CRTP like:
 ```cpp